PAdventures/PAdventures/README.md

 - ✨ I know JavaScript, TypeScript, Python, Lua (Roblox) and Rust
 - 🌱 I’m currently learning Rust because I want to suffer
 -
-- 🔮 Soon I'll be learning C and Java
--
 - Want to be friends on Discord, or just want to contact me?
 Here's my totally unique username: `padventures`

 ## What I'm doing right now